zompi2/cppcorosample/README.md

 }
 ```

-Normally the for-loop would simply set the material alpha to 0, but because this is a coroutine it will wait for 0.1 seconds after each for-loop iteration which will lead to a fluid change of the material alpha.
+Normally the for-loop would simply set the material alpha to 0, but because this is a coroutine it will wait for 0.1 seconds after each for-loop iteration which will lead to a fluid and visible change of the material alpha.
 We can recognize that this is a coroutine because of the presence of the `yield` keyword.
 The `yield` suspends the whole function while the Unity built in coroutines system will resume it.

-## Coroutine in C++
+## Coroutines in C++
 Function is a coroutine in C++ when there is one of the following keywords inside:
 * `co_await` - it simply suspends the function
-* `co_yield` - it suspends the function and it returns a value
+* `co_yield` - it suspends the function and returns a value
-* `co_return` - it completes the function with or without a value
+* `co_return` - it completes the function with or without returning a value

 [Back to index](#index)

 # The simpliest C++ coroutine example possible

-This is (probably) the most simple c++ coroutine example possible.
-There is a lot of happening there, but it will all be explained below.
+This is (probably) the most simple C++ coroutine example possible.
+There is still a lot of happening there, but all of it will be explained below.

-This code is also inside the `Samples` directory here: [01_CoroSimpleExample.cpp](Samples/01_CoroSimpleExample.cpp)
+This code with comments is also inside the `Samples` directory here: [01_CoroSimpleExample.cpp](Samples/01_CoroSimpleExample.cpp)

 ```c++
 #include <iostream>